btoll/benjamintoll.com/content/post/getting_started_with_go.md

         + Will install the binaries in the first defined location from the following short list:
             - `g:go_bin_path`
             - `go env GOBIN` or `$GOPATH/bin`

+## Troubleshooting

+When developing a package, it's quite often that you'll use `go run` to test the binary.
+If you get `undefined` errors, make sure that you'll referencing all of the `.go` files that the binary will need.
+Recall that you need to specify every file for `go run`.

 ## References